Quantcast

 - William Shakespeare

 Another one of the easiest ways to persuade is to change some of their big Whats, as discussed in Chapter 7: You Will Never Change.
-An easy What to start with is to convince them that people who are similar to them already like your product.
-If this person’s WHOis considered similar (or aligned) to your target, and it also matches with your product?
+An easy What to start with is to convince them that people that they are similar to already like your product.
+If this person’s WHO is considered similar (or aligned) to your target, and it also matches with your product?
 Boom!
 Domino effect.
-There’s a WHO behind their friend, that's aligned with the WHO that's behind the product, and that’s aligned with the WHO that's behind themselves.
+There’s a WHO behind your friend, that's aligned with the WHO that's behind the product, and that’s aligned with the WHO that's behind you.
 Now all three are connected.
-It’s very easy to use that road to sell a product, through the friend’s approval, to someone that you’ve never even had direct contact with, or it can even be used as an additional bit of influence.
+It’s very easy to use that road to sell a product, through the friend’s approval, to someone that you’ve never even had contact with, or it can even be used as an additional bit of influence.
 While you’re talking with them you might throw in, “Oh!
 And your friend Becky?
 Yeah, she loves it too!”, almost as if you just thought of it, all spur of the moment like.
 It’ll still have an enormous effect either way, and though it isn’t easy to do so, it can be used to lead to viral effects.
 The main thing a viral effect depends on is how many similar people one person has around them.
 Each person is an intersection between all the other people that are similar to them.
 Everyone is just a gateway to everyone else.

 This creates a sort of spider web, where every person is like a fork in the road along the silvery lines.
 If you pretend that the “spider web” was made out of guitar strings, then your goal is simply to pull, extremely hard, at the point that makes the most vibrations, in as many threads as possible, and for as long as can be.
 The longer it lasts, the longer the message is shared, and whatever it is that you choose gets to stay in the spotlight.
 The thing that makes this hard to do, is that the more wound-up threads there are around a single point, the harder it is to pull on a point that's filled with all of that wound-up tension.
 If you focus on only one point, (one really connected person) it can be a very hard way to start all of the vibrations needed, and to get that person to be truly invested in selling your product or idea.
 Yet, if there aren't many threads, then vibrating will only reach that small number of lines, and that means less people sharing the item that you want to go viral.
 The point, in trying to go viral, is to have a LARGE audience.
-These strategies simply wouldn't work.
+So these strategies simply wouldn't work.

 What's fun about the method that I used was how easy it was to do for me.
 It was just based on a simple idea; to make a small radius around the central point, and to start the vibration through those multiple spots, as if pulling by multiple fingers at the same time.
-This created a larger blast of vibrations, and it still hit the central point that I wanted for my publicity (The News Stations).
+This created a larger blast of vibrations, and it still hit the central point that I wanted for my publicity.
 These vibrations, within this metaphor, are the equivalent of people talking about whatever thing it is that you used to vibrate the web.
 It's just not easy to pull hard at the center.
 No. It's usually best to pull at several spots along a small radius if you want a truly all-encompassing effect.
 You need a balance between many lines, but not too many, for each plucking point.

 Remember, it’s not just people that have WHOs.
 Whats have WHOs, too.
 Relationships are Whats, and because of that, communities, are Whats.
 If you know the WHO behind a community, and can change people's views on it?
 Well, the possibilities for you, as a leader, are endless.